9.4 Evidence-Based Practice and Research

 Demonstrate knowledge of basic scientific methods and processes.

-Describe EBP to include the components of research evidence, clinical expertise, and patient/family values.
+Describe EBP to include the components of research evidence, clinical expertise, and client/family values.

 Participate effectively in appropriate data collection and other research activities.